What is impetigo?

 There are 3 kinds of impetigo:

 - Nonbullous impetigo.
 This is the most common form in adults.
-They cause thick, honey-colored crusts.
+It causes thick, honey-colored crusts.

 - Bullous impetigo.
 This causes large blisters on the skin.

 - Ecthyma.
-This type is a more serious form that usually results from untreated impetigo and causes ulcerative sores that go down into the deeper layers of the skin.
+This is a more serious form that often results from untreated impetigo.
+It causes ulcerative sores that go down into the deeper layers of the skin.

-Some impetigo is caused by a type of bacteria called methicillin-resistant Staphylococcus aureus (MRSA).
+Some impetigo is caused by a type of bacteria called MRSA (methicillin-resistant Staphylococcus aureus).
 This type of bacteria is hard to kill.
-This type of impetigo can be difficult to treat.
+This type of impetigo can be hard to treat.

 What causes impetigo?

 Impetigo is caused by bacteria.
-The most common is Staphylococcus aureus, also known as “staph.”
+The most common is Staphylococcus aureus, also called staph.
 Streptococci bacteria can also cause impetigo.